Carrieukie/Candy-Network-Bound-Resource/README.md

 ```
 ## Explanation

-  ### GENERIC FUNCTION
+  ### This is a generic
   * This is a generic function and that means it can work with any type of data,
   * ResultType is the data type loaded the local cache.
 Can be any thing, a list or any object.
   * RequestType is the data type loaded from the network.
 Can be any thing, a list or any object.

   ### ARGUMENT PARAMETERS
-   * This function takes in four argument parameters which are functions
+   * This function takes in four argument parameters which are functions.
-   * NOTE!!! -> all the paramEters are function implementations of the following pieces of logic

   ### query
    * pass in a function that loads data from your local cache and returns a flow of your specified data type <ResultType>